hobbyquaker/mqttpc/README.md

 #### pc/status/&lt;process_name&gt;/stdout

-The processes stdout will be published on this topic (not retained).
+The processes `stdout` will be published on this topic.

 #### pc/status/&lt;process_name&gt;/stderr

-The processes stderr will be published on this topic (not retained).
+The processes `stderr` will be published on this topic.

 #### pc/status/&lt;process_name&gt;/output